 How To Get Your Partnership With Bees Started

 Starting your partnership with bees may be easier than you think.
 There are a couple of ways you can do this.

-The other way to partner with bees is to educate yourself on bee keeping and manage the hives yourself.
-The benefits of doing this is you will get an understanding into how bees operate and there is not the added complication of a third party.
+The other way to partner with bees is to educate yourself on beekeeping and manage the hives yourself.
+The benefit of doing this is you will get an understanding of how bees operate and there is not the added complication of a third party.

 There will be a learning curve to this method and some costs for startup, but the benefits will soon outweigh these low costs.

-From an education point of view, you can attend a bee keeping course in your area, or you can teach yourself with books or via the internet.
+From an educational point of view, you can attend a beekeeping course in your area, or you can teach yourself with books or via the internet.